Google Cache Search

 • Regularly check the cached version of your website to ensure it accurately reflects your current content.

-• Use robots.txt and meta tags appropriately to control what Google caches.
+• Use robots.txt and meta tags appropriately to control what it keeps.

-• Update your website frequently to prompt Google to re-crawl and update its cache.
+• Update your website frequently to prompt them to re-crawl and update its cache.

 • Browser Cache:

-• Manage cache settings in your browser to balance between speed and data freshness.
+• Manage settings in your browser to balance between speed and data freshness.

 • Be cautious when using shared or public computers, as cached information may contain private data.